 Our faculty and staff regularly engage in ongoing professional development to foster our dialogue and commitment to diversity, equity, and inclusion.
-Through the leadership of our Faculty Diversity & Inclusion Committee, we engage in community learning sessions with Courageous Conversations, Blink Consulting: Critically Rethinking Diversity, and participating in monthly SEED (Seeking Educational Equity and Diversity) sessions with colleagues in local schools.
+We engage in community learning sessions with Blink Consulting: Critically Rethinking Diversity, The Center for Cultural Responsive Teaching and Learning, Courageous Conversations, and Gender Spectrum.
 In addition, an annual cohort of faculty and leadership team members attends the NAIS People of Color in Conference.
-The Community Leadership Group, a steering committee of board, faculty, administration, and parents works to advance program and policy goals for the school’s continued growth in diversity, equity, and inclusion.
+In addition, the Board of Trustees Committee on Community addresses concerns and spearheads initiatives pertaining to DEI.

 Diversity Vision Statement

 Mount Tamalpais School is dedicated to nourishing and sustaining a diverse, equitable, and inclusive school community in which each person can be their truest self, knowing all perspectives, identities, and voices are welcomed and valued.
 It is our responsibility to create a school community where all members can thrive and where students are encouraged to be engaged and growth-minded citizens.

 Check out more blog posts on our Community Voices page!